energy-code/academic/content/post/WFH_C19.md

 ## Other remote work articles

 There are many resources online related to working from home or the road.
 Most do not match the current situation or the nuances of academic work.
 However, multiple perspectives are always useful.
-If you find a useful article, add it!

 - [NPR](https://www.npr.org/2020/03/15/815549926/8-tips-to-make-working-from-home-work-for-you)
 - [The Verge](https://www.theverge.com/2020/3/11/21171349/remote-work-how-to-home-coronavirus-quarantine-productivity-tips)